- Introduction

 $$\eta\textrm{-sh}=1-\frac{\textrm{sd}(\eta_i)}{\sqrt{\omega^2 + \gamma^2}}$$

-In Monolix versions 2023 and earlier, shrinkage is calculated similarly but with the empirical variance and the estimated variance as:
+In Monolix versions 2023 and earlier, shrinkage is calculated using the ratio of the empirical variance and the estimated variance as:

 $$\eta\textrm{-sh}=1-\frac{\textrm{var}(\eta_i)}{\omega^2}$$